zorzonp/Mini_Proj_3/README.md

 You will need a Google Developer account.
 You need to enable The Cloud Vision API and the Video Intelligence API.
 You need to set up billing for this to work.
 Download the JSON credentials.

+##For the Mini-Project 3 portion:
+###Install MySQL locally
+1) For Mac OS install MySQL using this guide: https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html
+###Set up the database and tables
+1) Update the username and passwords in the files <ADD FILENAME> with the password and username you used when installing MySQL
+2) Run the provided MySQL_setup.py file.
+This script will create the required databases and tables needed by the project